masagrator/SaltyNX/README.md

 # SaltyNX

-Sysmodule for injecting custom codes into retail games, by default it injects "Core" which incldues many useful features known as NX-FPS (tracking game performance statistics, unlocking FPS) and ReverseNX-RT (switching between docked and handheld graphics profiles).
+Sysmodule for injecting custom codes into retail games, by default it injects "Core" which includes many useful features known as NX-FPS (tracking game performance statistics, unlocking FPS) and ReverseNX-RT (switching between docked and handheld graphics profiles).
 Sysmodule also manages custom refresh rates in both handheld and docked modes.

 Original sysmodule was created by: https://github.com/shinyquagsire23